Albanian Riviera Road Trip on the SH8: A Breathtaking Drive from Vlorë to Sarandë via Llogara Pass

 Manual or automatic?
 Manual gives you better control on mountain climbs and descents.
 Automatics are limited in Albania, so if you need one, book early—especially in peak season.

-Where to Pick Up a Rental Car for Your SH8 Road Trip in Albania
+Where to Rent a Car for the SH8 Albania Road Trip

 Your pickup location depends on your route.
 The SH8 connects Vlorë (north) and Sarandë (south), so start where it makes sense for your itinerary.